func4plus1/lmiad/README.md

 [Eigen](https://gitlab.com/libeigen/eigen) - A C++ template library for linear algebra: matrices, vectors, numerical solvers, and related algorithms.

+[Jax](https://github.com/google/jax) - JAX is Autograd and XLA, brought together for high-performance machine learning research.
+What’s new is that JAX uses XLA to compile and run your NumPy programs on GPUs and TPUs.
+Compilation happens under the hood by default, with library calls getting just-in-time compiled and executed.

 ---

 ## Interesting Data